 - Smithing(smelting) or Smithing(creating)

-To be able to use the bound items, you have to assign them to a set.
+To be able to use your bound items, you have to assign them to a set.
 3 sets of item slots are available at any level.
 To change your sets, right-click the smuggler and select "Bind setup" to open up the bind sets interface.
 To add an item to a set drag it to a slot in that set.
 To remove an item from a set simply click on it twice.
 Items can be used in several sets at the same time, however only one set can be used at once.
 The player can switch between sets by returning to the smuggler and clicking the arrows next to the set in the bind interface.
 The checkbox to the left of the sets allows you to select which of the 3 sets you want to start every dungeon with.
 The padlocked slot in each set is reserved for off-hand weapons only.

 There are certain items you can find within Daemonheim that most players always bind when they find them.
 This is because they are very useful and help to both protect the player, and help kill monsters quicker.
 Most of these highly valued items are rare to obtain.
 The Shadow silk hood, when worn, makes you invisible to most humanoids with a dungeon.
 This means that you are at a distinct disadvantage if everyone in your party has a hood and you don't, as all the humanoids will only attack you.
 It also makes you safe within rooms that still have monsters in them.
-The Hexhunter Bow is an exceptionally strong bow that is very powerful against most mages.
-It is dropped by soulgazers, which require 99 slayer to inflict damage on them, as so is an incredibly rare drop to find.
 The Blood necklace, when worn, has a special ability that activates every 15 seconds, dealing 40 damage to all enemies adjacent to you and healing you by the amount of damage it dealt to those enemies.
-A Doomcore staff or a Celestial catalytic staff are another recommended bind since they give an unlimited amount of elemental runes, meaning they allow you cast any combat special at any point.
+A Doomcore staff or a Celestial catalytic staff are another recommended bind since they give an unlimited amount of elemental runes, meaning they allow you cast any combat spell at any point.